hellenike/textbook/docs/topics/noun-adj-agreement/index.md

 ### Adjectives used as nouns, substantive adjectives

-Adjectives can be used with the definite article to function as nouns.
+Adjectives, and indeed any kind of modifier, can be used with the definite article to function as nouns.
 A term for this use is "substantive adjectives."
 English does this, too.
 In a sentence such as "Only the good die young," we understand "the good" to refer to "good persons," a group that is abstract in nature.
 In the sentence "That's all for the good," we understand "the good" to refer to an abstract quality.

 Ancient Greek tends to use substantive adjectives much more often than English does, though, and takes advantage of the gender and number of adjectives to express a wider variety of the understood noun.
 Because ancient Greek has that flexibility, to understand and translate it properly, you must supply a noun that reflects that gender and number: